MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-account.md

 Creating a Surface Hub device account (also known as a Room mailbox) allows Surface Hub 2S to receive, approve, or decline meeting requests and join meetings.
 Configure the device account during Out-of-Box Experience (OOBE) setup.
 If needed, you can change it later (without going through OOBE setup).

-Unlike standard Room mailboxes that remain disabled by default, you need to enable the Surface Hub 2S device account to sign in to Microsoft Teams or Skype for Business.
-Surface Hub 2S relies on Exchange ActiveSync, which requires an ActiveSync mailbox policy on the device account.
-Apply the default ActiveSync mailbox policy that comes with Exchange Online.

-## Create device account using Admin center
+## Create account using Microsoft 365 Admin center

 To meet minimum requirements, you can configure everything you need for the account directly from the [Microsoft 365 admin center](https://admin.microsoft.com/AdminPortal).
-Some features such as the ability to share whiteboards directly from the whiteboard app require using PowerShell to configure ActiveSync; see [Enable ActiveSync if use of email app is required] (enable-activesync-if-use-of-email-app-is-required) on this page.
+Some features like sharing whiteboards directly from the whiteboard app require using PowerShell to configure ActiveSync; see [Enable ActiveSync if use of email app is required] (enable-activesync-if-use-of-email-app-is-required) on this page.

-## Create device account using PowerShell
+## Create account using PowerShell

 You can use PowerShell scripts to facilitate creation of multiple device accounts and quickly configure specific features including: